The Ducks: History

+More than 45 years later, in April 2023, Young officially released a double album culled from the band's performances at multiple venues as well as from sessions at a local recording studio.
+The double album was part of the Neil Young Archives project, positioned within the Official Bootleg Series, and titled High Flyin.

 Breakup

 Young had a contract with Crazy Horse that specified he could only tour with them, and so the Ducks were required to confine themselves within the city limits so as not to tour.
 One interesting moment came when Crosby & Nash came into town for a concert, and Young took the stage with them.

 The Ducks managed to end a mere seven weeks after they began.
 Young's rented house was burglarized and he lost a number of instruments and other items of great sentimental value.
-As word had spread in the national media about Young joining a local group, crowds increased with out of town "Duck Hunters" less content to let the band have its own identity and more inclined to mindlessly yell for old perennial Neil Young concert favorites.
+As word had spread in the national media about Young joining a local group, crowds increased with out of town "Duck Hunters" less content to let the band have its own identity and more inclined to yell for old perennial Neil Young concert favorites.
 The Ducks continued on for a while without Young and held out hope that he might return, but it did not come to pass.

-The Ducks played a total of twenty-two shows and one hundred and seventy-eight performances.
-Their longest show featured twenty-eight songs, which took place at the Crossroads Club in Santa Cruz, California.
-Their shortest, at Santa Cruz's Civic Auditorium, featured eighteen songs.
+The Ducks played a total of 22 shows and 178 performances.
+Their longest show featured 28 songs, which took place at the Crossroads Club in Santa Cruz, California.
+Their shortest, at Santa Cruz's Civic Auditorium, featured 18 songs.